 Hiring an apprentice can also help increase employee satisfaction, reduce staff turnover and reduce your recruitment costs.

 Provider Led User Journey | Using the Apprenticeship Service (pdf 2,000kb)

 Anyone over the age of 16 can apply for an apprenticeship.
 You could offer an apprenticeship to grow your business by taking on a new member of staff or you can use apprenticeships to develop your current employees.

 How do apprenticeships work?

 An apprenticeship is essentially a job with training.
 If you take on an apprentice they will work in your business with on-the-job training, which helps the apprentice to develop the specific skills needed for your workplace.
-In addition to working in your business, the apprentice would need to spend at least 20% of their time completing off-the-job training which can include study time, project work and shadowing.
+In addition to working in your business, the apprentice would need to spend at least 6 hours per week completing off-the-job training which can include study time, project work and shadowing.

 Some apprentices may need further support, for example, if they need training in English and maths.
 As the training provider we can work with you as the employer to agree how the off-the-job training is delivered to limit the impact on the day to day running of your business.